carovaldezg/Thesis-demo-in-French/README.md

 # Thesis-demo-in-French

 This is a demo from Intellihome, my engineering thesis presented in April 2014 in UNCPBA, Tandil, Argentina.
-It is an 8 months project that I have developed alone, the formal software documentation and risk analysis is available in Spanish only and has 115 pages.
+It is an 8 months project implemented in C# that I have developed alone, the formal software documentation and risk analysis is available in Spanish only and has 115 pages.

+The code is divided in 3 folders: client, server and Arduino.

 Intellihome: A framework for the development of smart environments based in a client - server architecture, which support multi brand sensors such like Microsoft Kinect, Myo and Leap Motion.